SModelS/smodels/docs/manual/source/RunningSModelS.rst

 The basic options and parameters used by *runSModelS.py* are defined in the parameters file.
 An example parameter file, including all available parameters together with a short description, is stored in :download:`parameters.ini <images/parameters.ini>`.
-If no parameter file is specified the default parameters stored in :download:`/etc/parameters_default.ini <images/parameters_default.ini>` are used.
+If no parameter file is specified, the default parameters stored in :download:`/etc/parameters_default.ini <images/parameters_default.ini>` are used.
 Below we give more detailed information about each entry in the parameters file.